yohasebe/code-packager/README.md

 *   `-v, --version`: Display the version of the script and exit.
 *   `-h, --help`: Display this help message and exit.

+> [!NOTE]
+> The `code-packager` script does not include the contents of binary files (e.g., images, executables) in the resulting JSON file.
+As a result, when using the `code-unpackager` script, these binary files will be restored with 0 bytes.
+This is by design to ensure efficient packaging and to focus on text-based content that is more relevant for analysis by language models.
+>
+> If you want to exclude certain types of files (e.g., binary files) from being included in the JSON file altogether, you can use the `-e <exclude_extension>` option with the `code-packager` script.
+This allows you to specify file extensions to exclude, ensuring that these files are not part of the packaged output.
+>
+> For example, to exclude image files, you can use:
+>
+> ```bash
+> code-packager -t ~/myproject -o code.json -e .png -e .jpg
+> ```
+>
+> This command will exclude `.png` and `.jpg` files from the JSON output.

 ## Examples

 **1. Including Multiple File Types:**